gibboa/Open_IO/CONTRIBUTING.md

 ## Pulling code

-Contributing to Open_IO should be done by forking the main repository and creating a new branch.
+Contributing to Open_IO should be done by cloning the main repository and creating a new branch.
-This new branch will hold any new modifications
+This branch will hold any new modifications.
+When ready, create a pull request on Github.
+Please include details on what the new code does or what issue on the issue tracker it resolves.
+It is possible the code will need to be reworked before being accepted.

+If you are unsure where to get started, issues on the issue tracker are a great way to start being involved in the project.

 ## Reporting Bugs